-The TPMs used in APAs completed during 2003 were based on the section 482 regulations.
+The TPMs used in APAs completed during 2004 were based on the section 482 regulations.
 Under Treas.
-Reg. § 1.482-3, the arm's length amount for controlled transfers of tangible property may be determined using the Comparable Uncontrolled Price (CUP) method, the Resale Price Method, the Cost Plus Method, the Comparable Profits Method (CPM), or the Profit Split method.
+Reg. § 1.482-3, the arm's length amount for controlled transfers of tangible property may be determined using the Comparable Uncontrolled Price (CUP) method, the Resale Price Method, the Cost Plus Method, the Comparable Profits Method (CPM), or the Profit Split Method.
 Under Treas.
 Reg. § 1.482-4, the arm's length amount for controlled transfers of intangible property may be determined using the Comparable Uncontrolled Transaction (CUT) method, CPM, or the Profit Split Method.
 An "Unspecified Method" may be used for both tangible and intangible property if it provides a more reliable result than the enumerated methods under the best method rule of Treas.
 Reg. § 1.482-1(c).
 For transfers involving the provision of services, Treas.
 Reg. § 1.482-2(b) provides that services performed for the benefit of another member of a controlled group should bear an arm's length charge, either deemed to be equal to the cost of providing the services (when non-integral, see Treas.
 Reg. § 1.482-2(b)(3)) or which should be an amount that would have been charged between independent parties.

 In addition, Treas.
 Reg. § 1.482-2(a) provides rules concerning the proper treatment of loans or advances, and Treas.
 Reg. § 1.482-7 provides rules for qualified cost sharing arrangements under which the parties agree to share the costs of development of intangibles in proportion to their shares of reasonably anticipated benefits.
-APAs involving cost sharing arrangements generally address both the method of allocating costs among the parties as well as determining the appropriate amount of the "buy-in" payment due for the transfer of intangibles to the controlled participants.
+APAs involving cost sharing arrangements generally address both the method of allocating costs among the parties as well as determining the appropriate amount of the "buy-in" payment due for the transfer of pre-existing intangibles to the controlled participants.

-In reviewing the TPMs applicable to transfers of tangible and intangible property reflected in Table 16, the majority of the APAs followed the specified methods.
-However, there are several distinguishing points that should be made.
-The Regulations note that for transfers of tangible property, the Comparable Uncontrolled Price (CUP) method will generally be the most direct and reliable measure of an arm's length price for the controlled transaction if sufficiently reliable comparable transactions can be identified.
+In reviewing the TPMs applicable to transfers of tangible and intangible property reflected in Table 18, the majority of the APAs followed the specified methods.
+However, several points should be made.
+The § 482 regulations note that for transfers of tangible property, the Comparable Uncontrolled Price (CUP) method will generally be the most direct and reliable measure of an arm's length price for the Controlled Transaction if sufficiently reliable comparable transactions can be identified.
 Treas.
 Reg. § 1.482-3(b)(2)(ii)(A).
-It was the experience of the APA Program in 2003 that in the cases that came into the APA Program, sufficiently reliable CUP transactions were difficult to find.
-In APAs executed in 2003, there were two covered transactions that used the CUP method; both used internal data on transactions between the taxpayer and unrelated parties.
+It was the experience of the APA Program in 2003, that in the cases that came into the APA Program, sufficiently reliable CUP transactions were difficult to find.
+In APAs executed in 2004, no Covered Transaction used the CUP method.

 Similar to the CUP method, for transfers of intangible property, the CUT method will generally provide the most reliable measure of an arm's length result if sufficiently reliable comparables may be found.
 Treas.
 Reg. § 1.482-4(c)(2)(ii).
 It has generally been difficult to identify external comparables, and APAs using the CUT method tend to rely on internal transactions between the taxpayer and unrelated parties.
-In 2003, there were four covered transactions that utilized the CUT TPM.
+In 2004, eight Covered Transactions utilized the CUT TPM.

-The Cost Plus Method (tangibles only) and Resale Price Method were applied in 2003 in two and three APAs respectively.
+The Cost Plus Method (tangibles only) and Resale Price Method were applied in 2004 in three or fewer APAs and 11 APAs, respectively.
 See Treas.
 Reg. § 1.482-3(c), (d).